CallumMoss/Console_Chess/README.md

 Release Plan:
 v0: from knowledge of chess and programming
 v1: adhere to chess programming standards
-v2: enable new features such as a bot feature or GUI
+v2: add a GUI
+v3: make own chess bot